 This is a list of toys that can help satisfy your child's need to throw things.
 I've also included some additional resources toward the bottom of the page.

-Giving your toddler something soft to throw and a set goal to the activity can be a great way to help them stop throwing things they shouldn’t.
+Giving your toddler something soft to throw and a set goal for the activity can be a great way to help them stop throwing things they shouldn't.

 A cup and ball game is a great toy for toddlers who like to throw things.
 It's both challenging and satisfying.